Pelonza/PB-LinAlg/README.md

 -----------

 Please feel free to fork, and use these, but provide attribution to:

-Karl Schmitt & Alex Capaldi, Valparaiso Unviersity 2014
+Karl Schmitt & Alex Capaldi, Valparaiso Unversity 2014

 -----------

 Suggestions, updates and revisions are welcome.

 You can contact me through GitHub or at karl-dot-schmitt@valpo-dot-edu